aaronbloomfield/ics/hws/hw-ethics.md

 You will need to be familiar with the content of the [Ethics slide set](../slides/ethics.html#/), as well as the [An Introduction to Cybersecurity Ethics][1] PDF.
-Specifically, you will have want to have *read* that PDF.
+Specifically, you will want to have *read* that PDF.

-For this assignment, you are to write a essay on *one* of the cybersecurity challenges listed in part 2 of the
-[An Introduction to Cybersecurity Ethics][1] PDF.
-(A challenge is one single paragraph, typically 4-5 lines, with the first sentence bolded.)
+For this assignment, you are to write an essay on *one* of the cybersecurity challenges listed in part 2 of the [An Introduction to Cybersecurity Ethics][1] PDF.
+A challenge is one single paragraph, typically 4-5 lines, with the first sentence bolded.
 However, it must be one for which there are arguments on both sides (or all sides, if there are more than 2 sides) as to which path is the correct one ethically.

-Which one to choose?
-That's up to you.
+The challenge you write about is left for you to decide.
 However, please copy and paste the challenge scenario into the top of your document (this does not count against your 500 word limit).

 Your essay should discuss the pros and cons of each of the sides.
 It must conclude with a decision that you make.
 We aren't going to judge